ReVanced/revanced-patcher/docs/2_2_patch_anatomy.md

 }
 ```

 Because `Patch` depends on `Dependency`, first `Dependency` is executed, then `Patch`.
-The finalization blocks are called in reverse order of patch execution which means, first the finalization block of `Patch`, then the finalization block of `Dependency` is called.
+The finalization blocks are called in reverse order of patch execution, which means, first, the finalization block of `Patch`, then the finalization block of `Dependency` is called.
 The output of the above patch would be `1234`.
-The same order is followed for multiple patches depending on a patch.
+The same order is followed for multiple patches depending on the patch.

 ### ⚙️ Patch options

-Patches can have options that can be get and set before a patch is executed.
-There are multiple inbuilt types that can be used as options.
+Patches can have options to get and set before a patch is executed.
+Multiple inbuilt types can be used as options.

 To define an option, use available `option` functions: